Bachelor of Arts (BAIA) in Interdisciplinary ArtsOur Undergraduate Degrees

 Important Additional Requirements for Interdisciplinary Arts Students:

-• A completed plan of study approved by appropriate faculty mentor or CFA Student Success Specialist.
+• A completed plan of study with two or three areas of focus in different disciplines approved by appropriate faculty mentor or CFA Student Success Specialist.

 • A faculty approved 250-word essay which describes how the courses in the Plan of Study better support and coalesce to prepare the student for graduation and eventual work in the intended field rather than the coursework/degree requirements in one of the traditional CFA degrees.